Explained: The role of the Azad Hind Fauj in India’s freedom

 Army which truly empowered Women

-The army was the believer in women power.
+The army was a believer in women power.
 Rani of Jhansi Regiment was formed as all-women-soldiers under the Azad Hind Fauj.

 The women were given training like night marches, bayonet charging, tactical combat, weapon skills and made ready for the battle.